aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

 14. In the **Local Users and Groups** console, in the list of groups, double-click the **FSLogix Profile Include List** group, note that it includes the **\\Everyone** group, and select **OK** to close the group **Properties** window.
 15. In the **Local Users and Groups** console, in the list of groups, double-click the **FSLogix Profile Exclude List** group, note that it does not include any group members by default, and select **OK** to close the group **Properties** window.

-     > **Note**: To provide consistent user experience, you need to install and configure FSLogix components on all Azure Virtual Desktop session hosts.
+     > **Note**: To provide a consistent user experience, you need to install and configure FSLogix components on all Azure Virtual Desktop session hosts.
 Please repeat all previous steps (step 1 and 15) for Virtual Machines **az140-21-p1-1** and **az140-21-p1-2** .

 16. Within the Remote Desktop session to **az140-21-p1-0**, **az140-21-p1-1**, **az140-21-p1-2**, open command prompt and type **WinRM quickconfig**.